-Note: From 1 July 2010, an assessment of shared care that is determined by either the FAO for FA purposes or the CSA for child support purposes will have effect for the other agency in relation to care periods that begin on or after this date.
-This means where a care percentage has been determined by the CSA, that determination will be aligned for the purpose of FA and will be applied in determining the individual's care percentage for FTB.
-The FAO will not need to determine the care percentage unless there has been a change in the care arrangements and a new care determination is required.
-The CSA use the same rules to verify shared care arrangements as the FAO (184.108.40.206).
+Note: From 1 July 2010, an assessment of shared care that is determined by either Centrelink for FA purposes or Child Support for child support purposes will have effect for the other program in relation to care periods that begin on or after this date.
+This means where a care percentage has been determined by Child Support, that determination will be aligned for the purpose of FA and will be applied in determining the individual's care percentage for FTB.
+Centrelink will not need to determine the care percentage unless there has been a change in the care arrangements and a new care determination is required.
+Child Support use the same rules to verify shared care arrangements as Centrelink (188.8.131.52).

 This topic includes the following: